saiashirwad/clipboard-annotator/README.md

 # Clipboard Annotator

-A macOS menu bar app.
-Select text in any app, press a shortcut, write a note about it.
-Notes collect in a stack.
-Paste the stack anywhere as Markdown.
+A macOS menu bar app for thinking out loud while you read.

+Select a passage in any app, press a shortcut, and say or type what you are
+thinking: what you don't follow, what seems off, what you want checked.
+Keep reading.
+Each note is stamped with where you were.
+When you reach the end, one shortcut turns the whole train of thought into a prompt and pastes it into whatever model you're talking to, so it answers your reasoning and not just your question.

+It works on anything you can select: LLM output, docs, papers, code, or a draft of your own.

 Requires macOS 14 or later on Apple Silicon.

 ## Install

-Download the latest `ClipboardAnnotator-<version>.zip` from [Releases](../../releases), unzip it, and drag **Clipboard Annotator** into `/Applications`.
+Download the latest zip from [Releases](../../releases), unzip it, and drag **Clipboard Annotator** into `/Applications`.
 Open it and look for the speech-bubble icon in the menu bar.

-On first launch the setup assistant walks through:
+The setup assistant asks for:

-- **Accessibility**, in System Settings → Privacy & Security → Accessibility.
-  Required.
-It reads the selection in other apps and sends the paste keystroke.
-Nothing works without it.
+- **Accessibility.** Required.
+It reads your selection and sends the paste keystroke.
-- **Microphone**, only if you want voice annotations.
-- **Voice model**, only if you want voice annotations.
-Transcription runs on your Mac with [FluidAudio](https://github.com/FluidInference/FluidAudio) and the Parakeet model.
-The model is a one-time 460 MB download from Hugging Face into `~/Library/Application Support/FluidAudio`.
-After that, audio and transcription never leave your Mac.
+- **Microphone and a voice model.** Only for voice notes.
+The model is a one-time 460 MB download.
+Transcription runs on your Mac and audio never leaves it.

-When you capture from a browser, macOS asks once per browser whether Clipboard Annotator may control it.
-Allowing it lets a note record the tab's title and URL.
-Declining only loses that detail.
+The first time you capture from a browser, macOS asks whether the app may control it.
+Allowing it lets notes record the tab's title and URL.

 ## Shortcuts